 - The validity and the application of pre-constitutional regulations on corporate duties regarding dining halls or facilities, dictated during the Civil War (The Decree of 8th June 1938 and the Development Order of 30th June of the same year).

-- If it is possible to waive this obligation when the company offers premises which allow workers to bring in their own food and heat it up, or provides snacks, sandwiches, drinks, coffees or ready meals vending machines at a moderate price; or when a great majority of employees are able to move to their own homes or a restaurant in the immediate vicinity/nearby, whether via their own vehicles or via public transportation situated a few meters away from the offices.
+- If it is possible to waive this obligation when the company offers premises which allow workers to bring in their food and heat it, or provides snacks, sandwiches, drinks, coffees or ready meals vending machines at a moderate price; or when a great majority of employees can move to their own homes or a restaurant in the immediate vicinity/nearby, whether via their vehicles or public transportation situated a few meters away from the offices.

 The first issue dispels affirmatively.
 The Supreme Court case-law, which has already pronounced itself in two occasions (STS dated 26/12/2011 and 19/04/2012) and the jurisprudence of the Superior Courts of Justice (apart from the sentence that is the main subject of this article, STSJ Valencia dated 5/02/1999, Galicia dated 24/07/2006 and País Vasco dated 27/05/2014) confirm the full implementation and application of the 1938 regulation regarding the right to dining halls or facilities (respectively articles 1 and 3 of the Decree).

-It is worth mentioning that the case-law confirms that the 1938 regulation remains in force in our historical and social period of time more than ever for many reasons:
+It is worth mentioning that the case-law confirms that the 1938 regulation remains in force in our historical and social time more than ever for many reasons:

 - It has not been superseded (neither expressly, nor tacitly)